Vivek-Badole/Vivek-Badole/README.md

 <h1 align="center">Hi 👋, I'm Vivek Badole</h1>
-<h3 align="center">I have always loved to work with technology.Technology is the one thing which will not stop progressing and it never ceases to amaze me and I always wanted to learn something new through technology.
+<p align="center">I have always loved to work with technology.Technology is the one thing which will not stop progressing and it never ceases to amaze me and I always wanted to learn something new through technology.
 Currently I am learning Full Stack Web Development at MASAI.I started my journey at Masai in November 2021.I have learnt so many new things like how to create websites and I still have to learn a lot till my journey ends.
 Observant and detail-oriented aspiring Full-Stack Web Developer with a specialization in MERN stack.
 Self-motivated and curious, with a keen interest in building user-centric products.
-Looking forward to honing my skills in a challenging work environment.</h3>
+Looking forward to honing my skills in a challenging work environment.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vivek-badole&label=Profile%20views&color=0e75b6&style=flat" alt="vivek-badole" /> </p>